 Proving good intentions

-Customers, employees and investors are increasingly putting ESG issues front and center when making decisions about the companies they engage with.
+Customers, employees and investors are increasingly putting ESG issues front and centre when making decisions about the companies they engage with.
 Rising shareholder and consumer activism, as well as new forms of regulation, mean that it is no longer enough to simply state ambitions or good intentions.

 The challenge is to prove to stakeholders that policies and initiatives are translating into meaningful action and impact throughout the company’s business plan and its supply chain.
 Brands that can achieve this have an opportunity to establish long-term loyalty, advocacy and even competitive advantage.

 The currency at stake is trust, arguably the most important asset of any business or brand.

 To establish trust, third party corroboration is key.
 Building credibility through independent assurance can help demonstrate an organisation’s commitment to openly tracking progress against its goals and values.

 Standards set by bodies such as ISO have long been established as marks of trust and integrity.
 In the world of sustainability, verification and assurance standards such as WBCSD/WRI GHG Protocol, ISO 14064, SASB, SMETA and TCFD are widely recognised by investors and stakeholders and support the comparability and transparency of reported ESG data.